Appsdeck/heroku-buildpack-clojure/README.md

 ## Troubleshooting

-To see what the buildpack has produced, do `heroku run bash` and you will be logged into an environment with your compiled app available.
+To see what the buildpack has produced, do `scalingo run bash` and you will be logged into an environment with your compiled app available.
 From there you can explore the filesystem and run `lein` commands.